ironcore-dev/dpservice/docs/testing/README.md

 Dataplane service comes with a set of tests to verify basic functionality.
 Running these tests requires root privileges and uses TAP interfaces instead of a real NIC.
 SmartNIC is therefore not needed to run them.

-The test infrastructure uses [pytest](https://docs.pytest.org/) and [scapy](https://scapy.net/), meson build system will check for them being installed during configuration phase if the option is set, use `meson setup -Denable_tests=true build` or `meson setup --reconfigure -Denable_tests=true build` on an existing build directory.
+The test infrastructure uses [pytest](https://docs.pytest.org/), [scapy](https://scapy.net/) and golang, meson build system will check for them being installed during configuration phase if the option is set, use `meson setup -Denable_tests=true build` or `meson setup --reconfigure -Denable_tests=true build` on an existing build directory.

 Enabling tests via meson also adds some compiled-in testing code, which is beyond the scope of this document.
 Automated tests already utilize this feature.